TheAcharya/MarkersExtractor/README.md

 ## Reporting Bugs

-For bug reports, feature requests and other suggestions you can create [a new issue](https://github.com/TheAcharya/MarkersExtractor/issues) to discuss.
+For questions or suggestions about usage, you are welcome to open a [discussions](https://github.com/TheAcharya/MarkersExtractor/discussions) thread.

+For reproducible bug reports, please file [an issue](https://github.com/TheAcharya/MarkersExtractor/issues).

 ## Contributing